verbiscms/verbis/docs/templates/functions/Media.md

 ```
 ___

-## getMedia
+## media

-Get the media item from the library.
+Returns a media item from the library.

 ### Accepts:

-`float64` The media item ID.
+`id interface{}` The media item ID.

 ### Returns:

-`Media` A media struct.
+`Media` A media type or nil if the ID parameter failed to convert to an integer, or no
+media item was found.

 ### Examples: